-Halloween (or Samhain if you’re freaky) is just around the corner, which means you ought to have picked out a costume by now.
-If you’re throwing a party though, don’t add playlisting to the stress: we’ve got the soundtrack to your spooky soiree right here.
+Halloween is just around the corner, which means you ought to have picked out a costume by now – even if you can’t actually take it anywhere this year.
+If you’re having yourself a little at-home party however, don’t add playlisting to the stress: we’ve got the soundtrack to your spooky soiree right here.

 Bauhaus, Bela Lugosi’s Dead